frequently asked questions

 As we mentioned above, we feel German Shepherds, and Belgian Malinois have great temperaments and are easily handled by their owners providing they are from the correct dog bloodline.
 Therefore, the best guard dogs for kids would be one of these breeds.

 Our protection dogs are either breed by ourselves, so we know the temperaments of the parents, or we purchase from trusted partners throughout the UK and Europe.
-We start our training programmes at a very young age which ensures that we are fully aware of the dog’s history, personality and capabilities, which includes their behaviour around our children as we make sure our fully trained dogs are sociable with every family member within our home.
+We start our training programs at a very young age which ensures that we are fully aware of the dog’s history, personality, and capabilities, which includes their behaviour around our children as we make sure our fully trained dogs are sociable with every family member within our home.

 For safe and effective personal protection, we firmly believe in professional training.
 Our protection dogs are raised by us, ensuring their training is ingrained from a young age.

 Good training is vital for full control of your dog, only once our dogs have reached a certain age and protection capability, are they ready to be taken home to protect you and your family.
-To train a personal protection dog takes a lot of experience and knowledge; therefore, the trainers at link k9 can provide you with an exceptional protection dog.
+Training a personal protection dog takes a lot of experience and knowledge; therefore, the trainers at link k9 can provide you with an exceptional protection dog.
 Not every dog regardless of the breed should be trained to be a protection dog.